Lindokuhle1/Salesforce_ETL_pineline/Personal stuff/INFRASTRUCTURE.md

 # Infrastructure Document
-## Balancell Sales Performance ETL and BI Platform
+##   Sales Performance ETL and BI Platform

 ## 1. Purpose
-This document describes the technical infrastructure for the Balancell sales performance solution built with Python ETL, PostgreSQL, and Power BI.
+This document describes the technical infrastructure for the   sales performance solution built with Python ETL, PostgreSQL, and Power BI.
 It is intended for interview discussion, handover, and operational reference.

 The platform now includes a full orchestration layer with automated data quality validation, ETL load, and Power BI dataset export — all coordinated by a single entry-point runner with a structured run summary output.